How To Make Nalley Pickle Dip

 And, now at last, here it is…. shhh, I'm going to let you in on the secret.
 Drum roll please….

 1 small jar of Nalley Dill Hamburger chips (drained).
 Yes, the entire jar.
-For those that want to measure, that's roughly a 1 1/2 – 2 cups of WELL drained and blotted dry, hamburger pickle chips.
+For those that want to measure, that's roughly a 1 1/2 – 2 cups of WELL drained (save the juice) and blotted dry, hamburger pickle chips.

 - 1 pt (16 oz) Sour Cream